microsoft/ts-fix/README.md

 ```

 `-t path/to/tsconfig.json` or `--tsconfig path/to/tsconfig.json`
 Specifies the project to use the tool on.
-If no arguement given, the tool will use the tsconfig in the current working directory.
+If no argument given, the tool will use the tsconfig in the current working directory.

 `-e <number>` or  `--errorCode <number>`
 Specifies the errors to fix.
 Several error codes can be specified during the same command.